 Districts:

-Commencing 2021, Reach to Teach is systematically expanding their geographical footprint.
-The aim is to work across several states, with a focus on North-eastern states.
+Commencing 2021, Reach to Teach has been systematically expanding its geographical footprint.
+The aim is to work across diverse States.
 We currently work in Gujarat, Haryana, Arunachal Pradesh and Meghalaya.

 We value the dignity, rights, views, and contribution of the people we work with.